Vacation rentals in Kentucky

 Treehouse in Georgetown

-Welcome to your romantic treehouse getaway!
-Nestled among the trees, this one-bedroom treehouse is the perfect spot if you're looking for a unique & unforgettable experience.
-The treehouse features a large glass rolling garage door allowing stunning views of the sunset, but the highlight is undoubtedly the double tubs overlooking the creek. ✔ Queen Bed ✔ Outdoor Deck with Seating ✔ Double Outdoor Bathtubs ✔ Outdoor Shower ✔ Composting Toilet ✔ Creek Access ✔ Indoor Cooking Station
+Escape to Kentucky’s 2026 most wishlisted Airbnb!
+A romantic treetop getaway with two outdoor tubs, twinkle lights, and a peaceful setting made for reconnecting.
+The treehouse features a large glass rolling garage door allowing stunning views of the sunset.
+The highlight is undoubtedly the double tubs overlooking the creek. ✔ Queen Bed ✔ Outdoor Deck with Seating ✔ Double Outdoor Bathtubs ✔ Outdoor Shower ✔ Composting Toilet ✔ Creek Access ✔ Indoor Cooking Station ✔ Hot Water

 Top guest favorite